This article was originally published by Coach & AD Magazine.

 - and focus, among others.

 These are not definite outcomes of the weightroom setting.
 It takes talented, dedicated coaches to ensure that these lessons are instilled.
 To those already using moments like the barbell back squat to improve students’ lives through strength, thank you.
-And to anyone hoping to do this work even better, reach out!
-We’d be happy to partner with you on your mission.
+“Life lessons” don’t happen on accident.
+Stay at it.